Labyrinth (1986 film): Plot

-While in the park with her dog Merlin, 16-year-old Sarah Williams recites from a book titled The Labyrinth, but is unable to remember the last line.
+While in the park with her dog, Merlin, 16-year-old Sarah Williams recites from a book titled The Labyrinth but is unable to remember the last line.
 Realizing that she is late to babysit her infant half-brother Toby, she rushes home and is confronted by her stepmother who goes out with Sarah's father for the night.
-Frustrated that Toby was given her treasured teddy bear, Lancelot, and by his constant crying, Sarah rashly wishes that Toby be taken away by the goblins from her book.
-Toby disappears and the Goblin King Jareth appears, offering Sarah her dreams in exchange for the baby.
+Frustrated that Toby was given her treasured teddy bear, Lancelot, and annoyed by his constant crying, Sarah rashly wishes that Toby be taken away by the goblins from her book.
+Toby vanishes and the Goblin King Jareth appears, offering Sarah her dreams in exchange for the baby.
 She refuses, instantly regretting her wish.
 Jareth reluctantly gives Sarah 13 hours to solve his labyrinth and find Toby before he is turned into a goblin forever.
-Sarah meets a dwarf named Hoggle who aids her to enter the labyrinth.
-She has trouble finding her way at first and meets a talking worm who inadvertently sends her in the wrong direction.

-Sarah ends up in an oubliette where she reunites with Hoggle.
-The two are confronted by Jareth, escape one of his traps, and encounter a troll named Ludo.
-Hoggle flees in a cowardly fashion, while Sarah befriends Ludo after freeing him from a trap but loses him in a forest.
+Jareth transports Sarah to a wasteland where she meets a dwarf named Hoggle who aids her in entering the labyrinth.
+As Sarah traverses the labyrinth, Jareth plays carelessly with Toby in his palace at the labyrinth's center.
+After falling down a trapdoor, Sarah ends up in an oubliette where she reunites with Hoggle.
+The two are confronted by Jareth, escape one of his traps, and encounter a troll named Ludo being tormented by goblins.
+Hoggle flees, while Sarah befriends Ludo after freeing him but loses him in a forest.

 Hoggle encounters Jareth, who instructs him to give an enchanted peach to Sarah, calling his loyalty into question, as he was supposed to take her back to the beginning of the labyrinth.
 Sarah is harassed by a group of creatures called The Fire Gang, but Hoggle comes to her aid.
 She kisses him, and they fall through a trapdoor that deposits them in a flatulent swamp called the "Bog of Eternal Stench" where they reunite with Ludo.
-The trio meet the guard of the swamp, the anthropomorphic fox terrier Sir Didymus and his Old English Sheepdog "steed" Ambrosius.
-Ludo summons a trail of rocks to save Sarah from falling into the bog, and Didymus joins the group.
-The group gets hungry, so Hoggle gives Sarah the peach and runs away as she falls into a trance and forgets her quest.
-She dreams that Jareth comes to her at a masquerade ball, proclaiming his love for her, but she rebuffs him and escapes, falling into a junkyard outside the Goblin City near Jareth's castle.
-An old Junk Lady fails to brainwash her and she is rescued and has her memory restored by Ludo and Sir Didymus.
-They are confronted by the humongous robotic gate guard, but Hoggle comes to their rescue.
-Despite his feeling unworthy of forgiveness for his betrayal, Sarah and the others welcome him back, and they enter the city together.
+The trio meet the guard of the swamp, the anthropomorphic Fox Terrier Sir Didymus and his Old English Sheepdog "steed" Ambrosius.
+Sarah begins crossing a bridge over the bog, but it collapses, and Ludo summons a trail of rocks to save her.
+Sir Didymus joins the group as they leave the bog.

+Hoggle gives a hungry Sarah the enchanted peach and runs away as she falls into a trance and forgets her quest.
+She dreams of a masquerade ball and sees Jareth in the crowd.
+She approaches him, and the two dance together, but Sarah is reminded of her quest when she sees a clock.
+She runs, escaping the trance and falling into a junkyard outside the Goblin City near Jareth's castle.
+An old Junk Lady fails to trick Sarah, who regains her memory and rejoins Ludo and Sir Didymus.
+They are confronted by the humongous, robotic gate guard, but Hoggle comes to their rescue.

+Despite Hoggle feeling unworthy of forgiveness for his betrayal, Sarah and the others welcome him back, and together they enter the city.
 Jareth is alerted to the group's presence and sends his goblin army to stop them.
 Ludo summons a multitude of rocks to chase the goblins away, and they enter the castle.
 Sarah insists she must face Jareth alone and promises to call the others if needed.

 In a room modeled after M. C. Escher's Relativity, she confronts Jareth while trying to retrieve Toby.
-She recites the lines from her book that mirror her adventure to that point, but she still cannot remember the last line.
+She recites the lines from her book that mirror her adventure up to that point, but she still cannot remember the last line.
 Jareth offers Sarah her dreams again, but she remembers the final line: "You have no power over me!"
-Defeated at the last second, Jareth returns Sarah and Toby home, turns into a barn owl and flies away.
+Due to Jareth's power deriving from Sarah fearing him, he is weakened by her willpower, eventually becoming so defeated that he transforms into his second form, a barn owl, and flies away, returning Toby to Sarah as a sign of mutual agreement and respect.